On coordinatization of mathematics: Introduction

 Mathematical activities have produced both pure and applied results: ma\-the\-ma\-ti\-cal theories - collections of related mathematical facts, algorithms and proof techniques, nontrivial properties of mathematical objects, nonobvious logical con\-seq\-uen\-ces and practical computational algorithms.

 The progress of both pure and applied mathematics has been greatly influenced by advances in formalization and coordinatization of mathematical objects and the mathematical language.
-Encoding techniques of mathematical objects, statements and computational steps have influenced the progress of all sciences and most human activities.
+Encoding techniques of mathematical primitives, objects, statements and computational steps have influenced the progress of all sciences and most human activities.
 As encoding breakthroughs in mathematics one can mention the introduction of the positional notation, al\-geb\-ra\-ic operations, Cartesian coordinates, calculus, matrix algebra, mathematical logic, category theory etc. See Shafarevich (1990) for a treatment and examples of coordinatizations in algebra.
-It is accepted that mathematical statements can be encoded as well defined mathematical objects - sequences of symbols in a fixed alphabet which form words defined by certain languages.
 Many syntactic problems of mathematical statements have been considered and solved.
 Significant areas of mathematical logic such as the first-order logic, Gentzen and Hilbert calculi etc. were founded, developed and applied.
 For some areas of mathematics minimal systems of axioms and inference rules have been proposed, for example, the Peano arithmetic.
 The term ``metamathematics'' was introduced by Hilbert to denote advanced mathematical logic.
 Recently there has been an attempt to do mathematical logic without syntax - to define and study \sl combinatorial proofs\rm\ in propositional logic as graph homomorphisms of certain kind, to distinguish between \sl syntactic witnesses\rm\ and \sl mathematical witnesses\rm\ of proofs, see Hughes (2006).

 Another important breakthrough for the mathematical language and thinking was the category theory introduced by Eilenberg and Mac Lane.
 The category theory is a successful attempt to advance unified encoding of the mathematical language and establish maps between different mathematical theories.